 The artificial lake built by Maharawal Gadsi Singh in the 14th-century was once the only source of water to this arid land of Jaisalmer.
 The lake is frequented by the people seeking a tranquil aura away from the bustling city.
-The lake is dotted with numerous beautiful temples, cenotaphs, and monuments.
+The lake is is one of the top tourist places in Rajasthan.
+It is dotted with numerous beautiful temples, cenotaphs, and monuments.
 One can go boating on the calm waters of the lake and do look for some exotic migratory birds that flock to the lake in winter.

 The cenotaphs at Vyas Chhatri are quite similar in structure to those at Bada Bagh but fewer in number.
 Unlike that of Bada Bagh, the Vyas Chhatri is still used as a cremation ground for the Brahmin community.
 Vyas Chatri is also a well-known sunset point.